PennyLaneAI/catalyst/doc/dev/transforms.rst

 We'll want to replace this with code that implements the finite difference method.
 The *pass* implementation will essentially look like the one above (say ``GradientPass``), but with a different pattern set.
-This pattern would instead act on all ``GradOp``s in the program:
+This pattern would instead act on all ``GradOp`` objects in the program:

 .. code-block:: cpp